Your waist tells you more than you think!

 ________________________________________________

-The OsKar Lafontaine Waistcoat
+The Oskar Lafontaine Waistcoat

 Oskar Lafontaine is a German politician and former German Finance Minister.
 During his short tenure as Minister of Finance, Lafontaine was a major bogeyman of UK Eurosceptics.
 He is famed for always wearing a waistcoat, with two large, front pockets and five buttons, thus the Oscar Lafontaine Waistcoat.